youngrichu/quicksnip/snippets/javascript/number-formatting/convert-number-to-currency.md

 ---
-Title: Convert Number to Currency
+title: Convert Number to Currency
-Description: Converts a number to a currency format with a specific locale.
+description: Converts a number to a currency format with a specific locale.
-Author: axorax
+author: axorax
-Tags: javascript,number,currency,utility
+tags: javascript,number,currency,utility
 ---

 ```js